NorfairKing/haskell-dangerous-functions/README.md

    You can use `hlint --default` to generate a settings file ignoring all the hints currently outstanding.
    You can use [pre-commit hooks](https://pre-commit.com/) to forbid committing non-`hlint`-clean changes.

+3. Whenever you want to make an exception, and use a forbidden function anyway, use the `ignore` key to add an exception to the `.hlint.yaml` file.

 ## FAQ